The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Cerium in the Galactic disc

 \section{Cerium in the Galactic disc}

-In this section, we discuss the Galactic disc chemical evolution of cerium based on these \gspspec\ data.
-For that purpose, one has to take into account that the {\it Low-Uncertainty Sample} defined in Sect.~\ref{Sect:Sample} could be biased by some selection function effects as, for instance, spatial distribution and stellar parameter limitations.
+In this section, we discuss the chemical evolution of cerium in the Galactic disc based on these \gspspec\ data.
+For this purpose, it has to be taken into account that the {\it low-uncertainty sample} defined in Sect.~\ref{Sect:Sample} could be biased by some selection function effects, for instance, spatial distribution and stellar parameter limitations.
 In particular, the \gspspec\ cerium line cannot be detected and measured for any combination of stellar atmospheric parameters.
-Ce abundances are indeed available only for giant stars as already shown in Fig.~\ref{fig:Ce-M-Ca}.
-Moreover, only the brightest AGB stars located far outside the Solar neighbourhood can have a derived \CeFe.
-Similarly, one has already seen that cerium abundances are measured with difficulty in crowded spectra of metal-rich and/or very cool stars.
+Ce abundances are indeed available only for giant stars, as already shown in Fig.~\ref{fig:Ce-M-Ca}.
+Moreover, only the brightest AGB stars located far outside the solar neighbourhood can have a derived \CeFe.
+Similarly, we showed that cerium abundances are measured with difficulty in crowded spectra of metal-rich and/or very cool stars.
 This could favour the detection of Ce-enriched stars, not always representative of the ISM Galactic content, due to the modification of the atmospheric s-element abundances in evolved low-mass stars caused by the internal production.
-To take into account these biases, we define a new stellar subsample (called {\it High-Quality Sample}, hereafter) in order to discuss Galactic Ce gradients and trends.
-The Galactic evolution of this neutron-capture element is then interpreted thanks to a chemical evolution model.
-Finally, we explore the \CeFe~abundances in open clusters, tracing Galactic gradients complementary to field stars.
+To take these biases into account, we defined a new stellar subsample (called {\it high-quality sample}, hereafter) in order to discuss Galactic Ce gradients and trends.
+The Galactic evolution of this neutron-capture element is then interpreted based on a chemical evolution model.
+Finally, we explore the \CeFe~abundances in open clusters by tracing Galactic gradients complementary to field stars.

-\subsection{High-Quality Sample of Ce abundances}
+\subsection{High-quality sample of Ce abundances}